vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 --- type:BulletExercise lang:sql xp:100 key:27b5196db3
 ## Weather questions

-The mayor is interested in discovering whether the weather has a large effect on whether people use CitiBike bikes.
+The mayor is interested in discovering if the weather has a large effect on whether people use Citi Bike bikes.

 *** =pre_exercise_code
 ```{python}